-Economist Professor Anton Muscatelli, Principal of the University of Glasgow, writing in a personal capacity and the views expressed do not reflect those of Policy Scotland or the University of Glasgow.
+Professor Anton Muscatelli, economist and Principal of the University of Glasgow, writing in a personal capacity

 The mixture of fantasy and reality on which the Leave campaign is basing its arguments might lack the brilliance and wit of Shakespeare’s comedy, but it does have the potential to do serious harm to the UK economy.